warehouse types

 • Human movement is minimized

-The investment cost is high, but in the right business model, the payback period can also be quite attractive.
+The investment cost is high, but in the right business model, the payback period can be quite attractive.

-Types of Warehouses Based on Ownership and Business Model
+Warehouse Types by Ownership and Business Model

 Your Own Warehouse (In-House)